Historic Sites of Manitoba: Matchettville School No. 1342 (Municipality of Norfolk-Treherne)

-Matchettville School was formally established in May 1905 and, the next year, a school building was erected on the southwest quarter of 1-9-10 west of the Principal Meridian in the Municipality of Norfolk-Treherne.
+Matchettville School was formally established in May 1905 and a school building was erected in 1906 on the southwest quarter of 1-9-10 west of the Principal Meridian in what is now the Municipality of Norfolk-Treherne.
 The structure was constructed of concrete blocks made near Austin, by the Thomson family, using a machine brought from Ontario.

 The school operated until 1951 when, due to declining enrollment, it closed after which students from the area went to West Treherne School.
 In June 1958, following a meeting at the school where School Inspector Richard Moore explained the virtues of consolidation, a vote was held to approve absorption of the school district into West Treherne as of January 1959.
 The building was sold to a local farmer for $1 and used as a granary.
 Its south wall was damaged extensively when a farm machine collided with it in mid-August 2003.